 The decision-making procedures within the company for the company's Board and CEO relating to investment activities stipulate that all acquisitions of, and add-on investments in, companies that are to be included among Ratos's holdings must be submitted to the Board for decision.
 This also applies to the sale, wholly or partly, of a holding.
 Guarantees or pledging of other collateral from Ratos is decided by the Board.
 Ratos has a principle not to provide security for loans since the 1890s.
-The $\mbox{\sc Board}$ is kept informed on an ongoing basis about the development of operations through a regular CEO's letter.
+Board meetings follow an approved agenda.
 Information material and material on which decisions are to be made at board meetings are normally sent out approximately one week prior to each meeting.
 An evaluation of all the holdings is performed every year in which an analysis of holding strategy, results and forecasts for the coming year are presented.
 These evaluations are presented to the Board by the person responsible for the holding.
 The Board is also given an annual evaluation of all functions and adopts policy documents annually.

-Work of the Board in 2010
+Work of the Board in 2011

-During 2010, 21 minuted board meetings were held - seven ordinary meetings, one statutory meeting, nine extra board meetings and four per capsulam meetings.
+During 2011, 12 minuted board meetings were held - eight ordinary meetings, including one statutory meeting, and four extra board meetings.
 Board meetings have a recurrent structure with the following key items:

-- Ianuary: Annual evaluations of all holdings - February: Year-end report, audit report, work of the Compensation - April: Ordinary meeting and statutory meeting in conjunction with the Annual General Meeting - June: Visits to holdings.
-DIAB in Laholm was visited in 2010 - August: Six-month report - October: Strategy meeting - December: Examination of the Audit Committee report (Hard Close)
+- January: Annual evaluations of all holdings - February: Year-end report, audit report, work of the Compensation - April: Ordinary meeting and statutory meeting in conjunction with the Annual General Meeting - June: Visits to holdings.
+HL Display's production facility in Sundsvall, Sweden, was visited in 2011 - August: Six-month report - October: Strategy meeting - December: Examination of Risk Assessment, social responsibility.

 Extra Board meetings normally examine acquisition and exit questions as well as financing and are held when such matters requiring a Board decision arise.
-Information about Board members' attendance at board meetings is provided on pages 44-45.
+Information about Board members' attendance at board meetings is provided on pages 48-49.
 The minutes were taken by the Company Secretary who during the year was the lawyer Tore Stenholm, Tore Stenholm Advokatbyrå AB.
 Other senior executives at Ratos attended board meetings to present specific issues.
-Board meetings follow an adopted agenda and complete documentation is sent out in due time ahead of every board meeting.